 In some cases, vertebroplasty, sometimes preceded by kyphoplasty, can relieve severe pain.
 In vertebroplasty, methyl methacrylate is injected into the vertebral body.
 In kyphoplasty, the vertebral body is expanded with a balloon.

 These procedures may reduce deformity in the injected vertebrae but do not reduce and may even increase the risk of fractures in adjacent vertebrae.
-Other risks may include rib fractures, cement leakage, and pulmonary edema or MI.
+Other risks may include rib fractures, cement leakage, and pulmonary edema or myocardial infarction (MI).

 If fractures result from significant trauma, the spine is immobilized immediately, and CT or MRI is done to evaluate the stability of the fractures.
-Spinal cord injuries, if present, are treated promptly, and supportive care (eg, analgesics, early mobilization) is provided.
+Spinal cord injuries Treatment Trauma to the spine may cause injuries involving the spinal cord, vertebrae, or both.
+Occasionally, the spinal nerves are affected.
+The anatomy of the spinal column is reviewed elsewhere.
+Spinal... read more , if present, are treated promptly, and supportive care (eg, analgesics, early mobilization) is provided.

 Most vertebral fractures result from osteoporosis.